What Have They Done to Your Daughters?: Production

 The film was shot at Dear Studios in Rome.

 Style

-The film is considered a hybrid of two genres: the giallo and the poliziottesco.
+What Have They Done to Your Daughters? is considered a hybrid of two genres: the giallo and the poliziottesco.
 The film was one among the many hybrid gialli made predominantly between 1974 and 1975 when the popularity of the giallo was waning at the Italian box office while the poliziottesco were beginning to gain box office dominance.

 Release

-The film was released in Italy on 10 August 1974 and was distributed by P.A.C.
+What Have They Done to Your Daughters? was released in Italy on 10 August 1974 by P.A.C.
 The film grossed a total of 1,344,301,000 Italian lira on its domestic release.

-It was released on Blu-ray by Arrow Video on August 14, 2018 and restored from the original camera negative.
+It was released on Blu-ray by Arrow Video on 14 August 2018 and restored from the original camera negative.